joamho-luiz/notas-php/notas/estruturas-repetitivas.md

 <br/>

-# Inicialização + Teste lógico no início + Incrementação no início
+# Inicialização + Teste lógico no início + Incrementação

 ```php
 for ($a=0; $a <= 10; $a++) {